South Africa’s first regulated broker-matcher

 Liquidity, volatility, and energy levels all need to line up.

-The best trades come from active markets and when you’re focused enough to take advantage of it.
+The best trades come from active markets and when you’re focused enough to take advantage of them.

 3 Rules for Timing Your Trades in South Africa

-1. Don’t chase dead hours – if spreads are wide and price is flat, step back.
+1. Don’t chase dead hours – if spreads are wide and the price is flat, step back.

 2. Track daylight saving – London and New York won’t wait for you to catch up.

-3. Avoid Asian overtrading – use the calm to plan, not to force entries.
+3. Avoid Asian overtrading – use the calm to plan, not force entries.

 4. Respect your own energy – tired traders lose money faster than markets can move it.